alicekellings/Sidebuzcom/src/content/blog/3-simple-reasons-why-working-remotely-can-increase-your-productivity.md

 You could find yourself living in extremely cold areas of North of Canada, where the temperature in some cities can reach the astonishing figure of -50 C. Just think that here people need to install a system like HeatLine.com to protect water pipes from freezing.
 Or, you can choose the sunny Florida, where you can experience warm temperatures all the year.
 If you think of moving there (even for a few months), consider that there are great movers in Bradenton.

-Another advantage linked to the phenomenon of digital nomadism, is the possibility for companies that adopt “remote working” as a primary mode of work, to be able to access the best human resources and the best talent in the world regardless of the place or country in which they are found, without having to find them or have them available locally.
+Another advantage linked to the phenomenon of digital nomadism, is the possibility for companies that adopt “remote working�?as a primary mode of work, to be able to access the best human resources and the best talent in the world regardless of the place or country in which they are found, without having to find them or have them available locally.

-There are more and more “remote-friendly” companies in the world where everyone is free to work from the place he prefers.
+There are more and more “remote-friendly�?companies in the world where everyone is free to work from the place he prefers.

 ## Why Working Remotely Can Increase Your Productivity?